zara-gm/weave/README.md

 ### Pages

-If you want to get inspiration or just show something directly to your clients, you can jump start your development with our pre-built example pages.
-You will be able to quickly set up the basic structure for your web project.
+If you want to get inspiration or just show something directly to your clients...
 Here are all the page from the project:

 - [Presentation](https://demos.creative-tim.com/notus-react/?ref=nr-github-readme)
 - Admin Samples
   - [Dashboard](https://demos.creative-tim.com/notus-react/admin/dashboard?ref=nr-github-readme)